Nichinan, Miyazaki: History

 The area of Nichinan was part of ancient Hyūga Province.
 During the Sengoku period, the area was ruled by the Itō clan based at Obi Castle and the site of numerous battles with the neighbouring Shimazu clan.
 The Shimazu clan had unified Satsuma Province and Ōsumi Province under its control, and began to clash with the Itō in 1570.
 The Itō were finally defeated by the Shimazu clan in 1578.
 After seeking help from the hegemon Toyotomi Hideyoshi, the family's lands were restored in 1587 after his invasion of Kyūshū.
-By the Edo Era, the Itō clan ruled as daimyō of Obi Domain, and the present-day city borders roughly correspond to the holdings of the domain.
+By the Edo period, the Itō clan ruled as daimyō of Obi Domain, and the present-day city borders roughly correspond to the holdings of the domain.
 The domain was noted for the quality of its han school, one of whose graduates was the Meiji period diplomat Marquis Komura Jutarō.

 The town of Aburatsu and the villages of Agata, Obi, Hosoda, Nangō and Tōgō were established on May 1, 1889 with the creation of the modern municipalities system.
 Obi was raised to town status on January 1, 1900, followed by Nangō on December 1, 1940, Hosoda on January 1, 1941 and Agata on May 3, 1950.
 On January 1, 1950, the city of Nichinan was established through an amalgamation of the towns of Agata, Aburatsu, and Obi, and the village of Tōgō.
 On February 1, 1955, Futo village and Hosoda town joined the city.
 On April 1, 1956, Nichinan absorbed Sakatani village, Kahara village, and the Odotsu district.